Partitioning a Model

 Add a Model block that references the export-function model.

-Set the parameter to use partition the export-function model.
+Set the parameter to partition the export-function model.

 Add a model block to a new Simulink model.
 In the Model name box, enter

-Do not convert a subsystem to create a model because it automatically creates inports.
+Do not convert a subsystem into a model because it automatically creates Inport blocks.